arcosoph/nanowakeword/README.md

 **4. Can I train a model for a language other than English?**
 > Yes!
 NanoWakeWord is language-agnostic.
 As long as you can provide audio samples for your wake words, you can train a model for any language.

+**5. Which version of Nanowakeword should I use?**
+> Always use the latest version of Nanowakeword.
+Version v1.2.1 is the minimum supported, but using the latest ensures full compatibility and best performance.

 ## Contributing